 - Global Digital Nomad Index: 62

-Indonesia is a famous destination for digital nomads due to its stunning landscapes and spiritual culture.
+Indonesia is a famous destination for digital nomads because of its stunning landscapes and spiritual culture.
 The country offers digital nomads to work through the B211A Visa.
 One of the islands in Indonesia, Bali, is a popular tourist destination known for its beautiful beaches, temples, and vibrant culture, and it attracts serval digital nomads.
-Besides the beautiful landscapes, remote workers also get to enjoy the country without paying any taxes.
+Besides the landscapes, remote workers also enjoy the country without paying taxes.
+However, any income earned within is taxed from 5% to 30%.

 Residency options